itsPreto/baby-code/README.md

 - Please refer to their original [build setup](https://github.com/ggerganov/llama.cpp#build)

 ## 🧠 Model Config
-Load up your chosen model `ggml` for local inference using CPU or GPU by simply placing it in the `\models` folder and edit the `baby_code.py` init config below:
+Load up your chosen model `gguf` for local inference using CPU or GPU by simply placing it in the `llama.cpp/models` folder and edit the `baby_code.py` init config below:

 ```python
 if __name__ == '__main__':